 {249}

-of atonement for Israel), God interposes in an extraordinary manner by means of prophecy, which was a sovereign means on His part, and announces to the afflicted and downcast people, in the person and by the mouth of Hannah, that there was a new means of blessing; that He &#8220;the Lord maketh poor and maketh rich: he bringeth low, and lifteth up.
-He raiseth up the poor out of the dust, and lifteth up the beggar from the dunghill, to set them among princes, and to make them inherit the throne of glory: for the pillars of the earth are the Lord&#8217;s, and he hath set the world upon them.
+of atonement for Israel), God interposes in an extraordinary manner by means of prophecy, which was a sovereign means on His part, and announces to the afflicted and downcast people, in the person and by the mouth of Hannah, that there was a new means of blessing; that He "the Lord maketh poor and maketh rich: he bringeth low, and lifteth up.
+He raiseth up the poor out of the dust, and lifteth up the beggar from the dunghill, to set them among princes, and to make them inherit the throne of glory: for the pillars of the earth are the Lord's, and he hath set the world upon them.
 He will keep the feet of his saints, and the wicked shall be silent in darkness; for by strength shall no man prevail.
-The adversaries of the Lord shall be broken to pieces; out of heaven shall he thunder upon them: the Lord shall judge the ends of the earth; and he shall give strength unto his king, and exalt the horn of his anointed,&#8221; @1 Samuel 2:7 - 10.
+The adversaries of the Lord shall be broken to pieces; out of heaven shall he thunder upon them: the Lord shall judge the ends of the earth; and he shall give strength unto his king, and exalt the horn of his anointed," @1 Samuel 2: 7-10.

-Here, in the presence of the priesthood, and on the eve of the capture of the ark, a new character, that of &#8220;the anointed,&#8221; is introduced.
+Here, in the presence of the priesthood, and on the eve of the capture of the ark, a new character, that of "the anointed," is introduced.
 The anointing had before been distinctively attached to the priesthood.
-The high priest had been the *anointed.* Now it is another who is distinctively &#8220;the anointed,&#8221; it is the king; and this connects itself with the character in which the Christ was to appear.
+The high priest had been the *anointed*.
+Now it is another who is distinctively "the anointed," it is the king; and this connects itself with the character in which the Christ was to appear.
 The king being thus distinctively the anointed, the high priest, who had been so previously, walks before Him.
 He (the priest) is still in office, but he is no longer the centre of the system.
 The king, type of Christ, has taken his place.

 Let us examine this in another point of view.
 It is certain that God, in His determinate counsel, designed to glorify His Son, even in the kingly power as regards Israel and the world.
 But on the other hand, the people ought to have remained before God by the means of the high priest, without a king being needed for the maintenance of its order.
 The Lord was their King.
 Consequently God permitted the sin of the people to ripen, ere He established His anointed.
-Now the priesthood, as we have seen, and as all the Levitical system testifies, was the centre of all the relationships of the people with God&#8212;the link of the chain which was near the throne of the Lord.
+Now the priesthood, as we have seen, and as all the Levitical system testifies, was the centre of all the relationships of the people with God -- the link of the chain which was near the throne of the Lord.
 The Lord was Himself King in Israel; but Israel needed to see a king, to be like the other nations.
-The notion that the sift was simply in desiring a king like the other nations, and that the thing was not evil because it was foreknown of God, cannot be
+The notion that the sin was simply in desiring a king like the other nations, and that the thing was not evil because it was foreknown of God, cannot be

 {250}

-admitted for a moment: &#8220;And the Lord said unto Samuel, Hearken unto the voice of the people in all that they say unto thee: for they have not rejected thee, but they have rejected me, that I should not reign over them,&#8221; 1Sam.
-8: 7.
+admitted for a moment: "And the Lord said unto Samuel, Hearken unto the voice of the people in all that they say unto thee: for they have not rejected thee, but they have rejected me, that I should not reign over them," @1 Samuel 8: 7.

-At the same time, God presents before the people what will be the consequences; but the people say, &#8220;Nay, but a king shall reign over us&#8221;: &#8220;Now make us a king to judge us like all the nations,&#8221; @1 Samuel 8: 5; compare with chapter 12: 12.
+At the same time, God presents before the people what will be the consequences; but the people say, "Nay, but a king shall reign over us": "Now make us a king to judge us like all the nations," @1 Samuel 8: 5; compare with chapter 12: 12.